Premiership of Sheikh Mujibur Rahman: Background

-Home coming and Swearing-in
+Homecoming and swearing-in

-The official declaration of independence by the Provisional Government of Bangladesh, endorsed by lawmakers and the freedom fighters, declared Bangabandhu Sheikh Mujibur Rahman as the President of the republic until a constitution is adopted.
-However, Awami League has always favoured a Parliamentary System where President holds a titular role.
-Therefore after the war ended, when Sheikh Mujibur Rahman returned to the country and took charge as the President and almost immediately adopted the Provisional Constitution of Bangladesh Order, 1972, repealing the effects of Proclamation of Independence Order.
-The next day he was sworn in as the Prime Minister of Bangladesh.
+The official declaration of independence by the Provisional Government of Bangladesh, endorsed by lawmakers and the freedom fighters, declared Bangabandhu Sheikh Mujibur Rahman as the president of the republic until a constitution is adopted.
+However, Awami League has always favoured a Parliamentary System where president holds a titular role.
+Therefore, after the war ended, when Sheikh Mujibur Rahman returned to the country and took charge as the president and almost immediately adopted the Provisional Constitution of Bangladesh Order, 1972, repealing the effects of Proclamation of Independence Order.
+The next day he was sworn in as the prime minister of Bangladesh.
 He appointed a cabinet accordingly on January 12, 1972.

 Election of 1973

-Bangladesh’s first government led by Sheikh Mujibur Rahman was composed of the members of parliament who were elected in the 1970 Pakistan elections before the independence.
+Bangladesh's first government led by Sheikh Mujibur Rahman was composed of the members of parliament who were elected in the 1970 Pakistan elections before the independence.
 The national assembly was indeed a constituent assembly and after the adoption of the constitution, a new election became imminent.
 Hence on November 4, 1972, Sheikh Mujibur Rahman declared an election to be held on March 7, 1973.

 There was a ban on religion-based politics and only a few parties were in the state of running a campaign.
 Fourteen parties participated in the election with around a thousand candidates.
 There were 120 independent candidates as well.
-Sheikh Mujibur Rahman, as the Prime Minister, had access to every resource of the country.
+Sheikh Mujibur Rahman, as the prime minister, had access to every resource of the country.
 Sheikh Mujibur Rahman addressed 27 rallies between February 13 and February 28, 1973.
 He was seen campaigning with a helicopter in almost every district while his competitors were struggling to field candidates in such a short time.

 There was an election in 288 seats and 11 Awami League candidates were elected unopposed as it was alleged that some of the candidates could not even file their nomination due to intimidation from ruling Awami League leaders.
 The election was marred with violence and ballot stuffing.
 Awami League opted for an ‘electoral strategy of overkilling the opposition’ and won 293 seats.